awsdocs/aws-cdk-guide/v2/resources.md

 Let's take a closer look at the [https://docs.aws.amazon.com/cdk/api/v1/docs/@aws-cdk_aws-ec2.Vpc.html#static-fromwbrlookupscope-id-options](https://docs.aws.amazon.com/cdk/api/v1/docs/@aws-cdk_aws-ec2.Vpc.html#static-fromwbrlookupscope-id-options) method\.
 Because the `ec2.Vpc` construct is complex, there are many ways you might want to select the VPC to be used with your CDK app\.
 To address this, the VPC construct has a `fromLookup` static method \(Python: `from_lookup`\) that lets you look up the desired Amazon VPC by querying your AWS account at synthesis time\.

-To use `Vpc.fromLookup()`, the system that synthesizes the stack must have access to the account that owns the Amazon VPC, since the CDK Toolkit queries the account to find the right Amazon VPC at synthesis time\.
+To use `Vpc.fromLookup()`, the system that synthesizes the stack must have access to the account that owns the Amazon VPC\.
+This is because the CDK Toolkit queries the account to find the right Amazon VPC at synthesis time\.

 Furthermore, `Vpc.fromLookup()` works only in stacks that are defined with an explicit **account** and **region** \(see [Environments](environments.md)\)\.
-If the AWS CDK attempts to look up an Amazon VPC from an [environment\-agnostic stack](stacks.md#stack_api), the CDK Toolkit does not know which environment to query to find the VPC\.
+If the AWS CDK tries to look up an Amazon VPC from an [environment\-agnostic stack](stacks.md#stack_api), the CDK Toolkit doesn't know which environment to query to find the VPC\.

 You must provide `Vpc.fromLookup()` attributes sufficient to uniquely identify a VPC in your AWS account\.
-For example, there can only ever be one default VPC, so specifying that you want the VPC marked as the default is sufficient\.
+For example, there can only ever be one default VPC, so it's sufficient to specify the VPC as the default\.

 ------
 #### [ TypeScript ]